stilldavid/userland-book/programmerthink/index.md

 What I've just done is sort of an old-school humanities take on things:
 Metaphorically speaking, I took a book off the shelf and hauled it down to the copy machine to xerox a bunch of pages, and now I'm going to start in on them with a highlighter and some Post-Its or something.

-This kind of operation will often trigger a cascade of questions in the
+A process like this will often trigger a cascade of questions in the programmer-mind:
-programmer-mind:

 - What if, halfway through the project, I realize my selection criteria were all wrong and have to backtrack?